Skip to main content

 group: mytheme.editor_images

-2. Configure the text format carefully.
-The contributed module's own guidance is important here: enable either the Display responsive images filter or the Display image styles filter on a given text format, not both.
-Also test filter order if you use Restrict images to this site or Track images uploaded via a Text Editor, because the module expects its filter to run after them.
+The Inline Responsive Images module documentation is clear on one easy-to-miss point: enable either the Display responsive images filter or the Display image styles filter for a text format, not both.
+If the text format also uses filters such as Restrict images to this site or Track images uploaded via a Text Editor, test the filter order so the inline responsive image filter runs after the filters it depends on.

-3. Expose only the styles editors should actually use.
-A dropdown with three sensible choices is governance.
-A dropdown with twelve choices is a training problem.
+Expose only the styles editors should use.
+A short dropdown is governance.
+A long dropdown becomes a training problem, especially when multiple departments or agency teams publish into the same site.

 composer require 'drupal/inline_responsive_images:^4.0'